-Moving with Us in 4 Easy Steps!
+Move to Torquay with Us in 4 Easy Steps!

-The surveyor will need to conduct a home survey to ascertain the volume of effects being shipped.
+Our surveyor will conduct a detailed pre-move survey to ascertain the volume of effects being moved.

-Once the consultation has been carried out, White & Company will always provide a written quotation within 48 hours.
+Once the consultation has been carried out, a free no obligation written quotation will follow within 48 hours.

-Our quotation will always outline exactly what is covered as per your instructions to the surveyor.
+Our quotation will outline exactly what is covered, as per your instructions and a price.

 4 Moving & Storage